Public Administration · Twin Falls, ID

 Frequently Asked Questions

 Yes.
-The Department of Labor's Wage and Hour Division has recorded 1 enforcement case against CITY OF TWIN FALLS, resulting in $10,660 in back wages owed to 16 affected employees.
+The Department of Labor's Wage and Hour Division has recorded 1 enforcement case against City of Twin Falls, resulting in $10,660 in back wages owed to 16 affected workers.
 These cases involve violations of federal labor laws including minimum wage, overtime, and other worker protections.

-CITY OF TWIN FALLS operates in the Public Administration sector (NAICS code 921110).
-This industry has 9,547 employers tracked by PlainWorker, with 29,708 total OSHA inspections and $22.49M in cumulative penalties.
+City of Twin Falls operates in the Public Administration sector (NAICS code 921110).
+This industry has 9,788 employers tracked by PlainWorker, with 30,564 total OSHA inspections and $25.26M in cumulative penalties.

-CITY OF TWIN FALLS's total OSHA penalty of $0 is below the Public Administration industry average of $2,355 per employer.
+City of Twin Falls's total OSHA penalty of $0 is below the Public Administration industry average of $2,581 per employer.
 The employer has 1 inspections compared to the industry average of 3.1 per employer.
+For a direct comparison, City of Richmond Department of Public Works in Richmond, VA is a similar public administration employer with $10,702 in current penalties.

 Explore PlainWorker